EmmanuelLefevre/Documentations/Tutorials/powershell_update_git_repositories_script.md

 2. **Validation Loop :**
 Iterates through the defined repository list (triggered by Update-GitRepositories or its alias gpull).

+- **Existence Check :**
+If missing : Checks GitHub API -> Proposes Clone -> Clones -> Marks as "✨ Cloned"
+If present : proceeds to standard checks
 - **Integrity Check :**
 Verifies the folder exists and is a valid Git repository
 - **Security Check :**